How to Write an Abstract for a Lab Report: Useful Info with Samples

 Abstract for Lab Report Example

-Below is an sample of how to write an abstract for a lab report in chemistry (or rather biochemistry) within typical word count limits:
+Below is a sample of how to write an abstract for a lab report in chemistry (or rather biochemistry) within typical word count limits from our capstone project writing service:

 “Enzymes have paramount importance in ensuring high reaction rates in strictly controlled conditions within the internal environment of an organism.
-The purpose of this study was to examine the effects of various physical factors, such as temperature and pH of a sample on enzyme function and overall reaction.
-To achieve this, the highly active enzyme catalase was chosen, which accelerates hydrogen peroxide decomposition into water and molecular oxygen - released oxygen amounts were quantified.
-We found that rates of reaction were influenced by altering temperatures and pH values.
+This study aimed to examine the effects of various physical factors, such as temperature and pH of a sample on enzyme function and overall reaction.
+To achieve this, the highly active enzyme catalase was chosen, which accelerates hydrogen peroxide decomposition into water, and molecular oxygen-released oxygen amounts were quantified.
+We found that reaction rates were influenced by altering temperatures and pH values.
 These alterations were often very significant and determined either by reversible or irreversible effects on enzymes.
 Findings were also interpreted from the perspective of the significance these properties have for biological roles played by enzymes.
 In addition, the molecular nature of pH- and temperature-related alterations of enzymatic activity is discussed.”

 Please also note that this lab report abstract example fits perfectly the description of an informative type since it presents both results (including their significance) and conclusions.
 With regard to aspects that cannot be summarized efficiently, it is mentioned that these are discussed within the lab report.
 As for conclusions, they are implicit – results/findings stated the strong effect of physical factors on enzyme activity.